- for Frequent Flyers95

-That said, a 40,000 miles sign-up bonus worth $400 is generous and miles can add up quickly at two miles per dollar spent.
-You also might want that quick $400 in travel for an upcoming trip.
+That said, a 50,000-mile sign-up bonus worth $500 in free travel is generous and miles can add up quickly at two miles per dollar spent.
+You also might want that quick $500 in travel for an upcoming trip.
 In that case, the Capital One® Venture® Rewards Credit Card.

-Compare Capital One Venture® Rewards Credit Card to Other Cards
+Compare the Capital One Venture Rewards Card to Other Cards

 All of the cards below allow you to redeem miles and points for travel purchases, but when it comes to redemption value, flexibility and a no-hassle process, the differences surface.
 The Starwood Preferred Guest card has vast redemption options through its travel partners, while the Citi and Chase cards gain an advantage at redemption only when paired with premium cards by the same issuer.
-The Capital One Venture Rewards card boasts simplicity in its earning and redemption processes, but it has its limitations.
+The Capital One® Venture® Rewards Credit Card card boasts simplicity in its earning and redemption processes, but it has its limitations.

-The Starwood Preferred Guest card earns one point per dollar spent on all purchases, plus bonuses for purchases at affiliated hotel properties.
-The Chase Freedom offers quarterly bonus categories where you can earn 5X points on up to $1,500 in purchases, but otherwise you’ll get just one point per dollar.
-And the Citi ThankYou Preferred offers double points for just dining and entertainment.
-Everything else gets just one point per dollar.
+The Starwood Preferred Guest card earns 2 point per dollar spent on all purchases, plus bonuses for purchases at affiliated hotel properties.
+The Chase Freedom offers quarterly bonus categories where you can earn 5X points on up to $1,500 in purchases, but otherwise you’ll get just 1 point per dollar.
+And the Citi ThankYou Preferred offers 2X points for just dining and entertainment.
+Everything else gets just 1 point per dollar.

-For everyday spending, easy redemption for travel purchases and a nice sign-up bonus, the Venture Rewards card holds its own.
-That’s especially true if redeeming miles for expensive premium flights is not your priority.
+For everyday spending, easy redemptions for travel purchases and a nice sign-up bonus, the Capital One® Venture® Rewards Credit Card holds its own.
+That’s especially true if redeeming miles for cheap economy flights is your priority.

 Whenever you apply for a credit card make sure you read the terms and conditions of the card and the rewards program to find out about minimum spend requirements and any restrictions to ensure you can successfully obtain the card and earn the rewards it offers.